mediacms-io/mediacms/docs/moodle_plugin.md

 6. Bookmark and collect media in Playlists
 7. Bulk Actions

-**Ad 4:** Students can only embed media in Moodle activities / resources, where they have the permissions to do so via permissions set in Moodle.
+**Note 4:** Students can only embed media in Moodle activities / resources, where they have the permissions to do so via permissions set in Moodle.

-**Ad 7:** With regard to Bulk Actions, students do not have access to Course Cleanup.
+**Note 7:** With regard to Bulk Actions, students do not have access to Course Cleanup.